eccenca/ecc-gui-elements/README.md

 ### NotAvailable

 Use that element as very simple "not available" placeholder information, e.g. in empty table cells or statistic overviews.
-It currently only supports short label strings and long descriptions using the title attribute.
+It currently only supports short label strings and long descriptions used as tooltip addition.

 ```js
 import { NotAvailable } from '@eccenca/gui-elements';